-The reason we use the blow up $\widetilde{\p3}$ rather $\p3$ is to turn the cameras (and hence the joint camera map) into morphisms rather than rational maps.
+\begin{remark} The reason we use the blow-up $\Bl_{\textbf{P}}(\p3)$ rather than $\p3$ is to turn the cameras (and hence the joint camera map) into morphisms rather than rational maps.
 This ensures that the image of the joint camera map is Zariski closed, turning it into a projective variety.
 This in turn makes the maximal critical configurations (\cref{def:critical_configuration}) Zariski closed, simplifying the classification, otherwise, the maximal configurations would be constructible sets (see \cref{rem:quadric_minus_lines}). \end{remark}